cherisehoang/jth-mentoring-resources/python-basics/activities/notTheSAT.md

 # Challenge Exercise

 Write a Python program using only one line of code, that will add two given years and determine if that new number is a leap year.
 It should return true if it is a leap year, and false if it isn't.
+*This excludes the line where you assign a value to the year you'll be using.*

 ```Expected example output:
 False